truncgil/parabol/README.md

 Please, be very clear on your commit messages and pull requests, empty pull request messages may be rejected without reason.

-When contributing code to Akaunting, you must follow the PSR coding standards.
-The golden rule is: Imitate the existing Akaunting code.
+When contributing code to Parabol, you must follow the PSR coding standards.
+The golden rule is: Imitate the existing Parabol code.

-Please note that this project is released with a [Contributor Code of Conduct](https://akaunting.com/conduct).
+Please note that this project is released with a [Contributor Code of Conduct](https://parabol.truncgil.com/conduct).
 By participating in this project you agree to abide by its terms.

 ## Translation

-If you'd like to contribute translations, please check out our [Crowdin](https://crowdin.com/project/akaunting) project.
+If you'd like to contribute translations, please check out our [Crowdin](https://crowdin.com/project/parabol) project.

 ## Changelog